autocrypt/autocrypt/doc/examples.rst

 can immediately engage in the encrypted group conversation, even if they didn't know each other before.

-Gossip is of course less trustworthy than a 1:1 Autocrypt key exchange; an attacker could spread wrong keys of other people easily.
-That's why ``Autocrypt:`` headers are always prefered to the Gossip-Headers.
+Gossip is a bit less trustworthy than a 1:1 Autocrypt key exchange; an attacker could use it to spread wrong keys of other people.
+That's why ``Autocrypt:`` headers are always preferred to the Gossip-Headers.

-But because Autocrypt is about **opportunistic** encryption, you still have this opportunity of propagating the keys of others to facilitate group communication.
+Because Autocrypt is about **opportunistic** encryption, you still have this opportunity of propagating the keys of others to facilitate group communication.
 Other security measures like fingerprint verification can follow on top.